What is a Patient Information Leaflet and why is it useful?

 If you get any of the above, please tell your doctor.

 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme www.mhra.gov.uk/yellowcard.
+You can also report side effects directly via the Yellow Card Scheme.
+Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

 - Keep out of the sight and reach of children.

 - Do not use after the expiry date (month, year) stated on the label and carton after EXP.
 The expiry date refers to the last day of that month.

 - Once you open the bottle, it can only be used for 1 month.
 Write the date you open the bottle on the label.